DSaunders/MiddleMan/README.md

 ## Setup

 MiddleMan is designed to make configuration easier by allowing you to implement interfaces for everything and have it 'just work'.

-This works best when your container auto-registers everything for you, and supports multiple concrete types for a given interface.
+This works best when your container auto-registers everything for you, and supports multiple concrete types for a given interface by default.
 If you need to register your dependencies manually, see 'Manual IoC container setup'.

 ## Queries